Flex150 - Trampoline JumpFlex - Free user manual and instructions

 Make sure the silver spring button clip is aligned and clicks into place, securing the poles together.

-Assemble all of the w-shaped Feet and Legs like shown, these will be the legs and feet of the trampoline.
+Assemble all of the w-shaped Feet and Legs as shown; these will be the legs and feet of the trampoline.

 Note: 8ft size = 3 feet rails